elenasm7/NYC_fitness_recommender/README.md

 In this section I used the [Vader](http://www.nltk.org/howto/sentiment.html) from the NLTK library to find the sentiment rating of the review to augment the star rating given.
 The reason this was important was due to the class imbalance of the ratings we started with.
 More than half of all of the reviews were five-star ratings.
 This means that the model fit on the data may learn to predict a five-star rating for more people than is actually correct.
 By augmenting the ratings by the sentiment in the scores we can change the distribution of the scores and make them less imbalanced.

 I created a function that would go through each of the reviews and returned the combined sentiment analysis score.
-The sentiment score was a decimal below +- 1 -- it could be positive or negative.
+The sentiment score was a decimal below +- 1, _it could be positive or negative_.
 I computed two different augmented ratings.
 The first I multiplied the original score by the combined sentiment score and then added it to the original score.
 The results of the new distribution/histogram is shown below:

 <p align="center">